Short Chain Fatty Acids – Benefits for Gut Health, Immunity and Beyond

 “Health” is the body’s ability to respond to an ever-changing environment.
 Gut-derived metabolites are critical to help the body respond optimally.

-Not all probiotics in the gut have been identified, and not all beneficial flora that produces SCFAs can be supplemented orally – the next best thing is to provide fuel for these bacteria in the form of diverse prebiotics and food phytochemicals.
+Not all probiotics in the gut have been identified, and not all beneficial flora that produce SCFAs can be supplemented orally – the next best thing is to provide fuel for these bacteria in the form of diverse prebiotics and food phytochemicals.

 It is best to start slowly and methodically any time you introduce new fibers to the diet – and the same generally goes for high-FODMAP foods and new probiotics.